 The study mentioned above found that both grapeseed and olive oil (Oleum olivae/ Olea europaea) products (along with aloe vera, almond, wheatgerm, sandalwood and cucumber products) tend to lead to better viscoelastic and hydration effects as compared to harsher, chemical-containing products.

-That being said, some find that GO has the same benefits as olive oil but is absorbed better, leaving behind less of a greasy residue.
+That being said, some find that grapeseed oil has the same benefits as olive oil but is absorbed better, leaving behind less of a greasy residue.
 It also has a higher vitamin E content.
 This means it may be better for those with oily skin or who are acne-prone, since it’s less likely to leave behind a shine or to clog pores.

 2. May Help Fight Acne

 Because it’s not a heavy oil and is appropriate for sensitive skin, it’s even safe to use grapeseed oil on oily skin in small amounts.
-For even stronger acne-fighting effects, GO can be combined with other herbal products and essential oils such as tea tree oil, rose water and witch hazel.
+For even stronger acne-fighting effects, it can be combined with other herbal products and essential oils such as tea tree oil, rose water and witch hazel.

 Related: Top 12 Home Remedies for Acne